elixir-lang/ex_doc/README.md

 ExDoc is a tool to generate documentation for your Elixir projects.
 In case you are looking for documentation for Elixir itself, [check out Elixir's website][elixir-lang].

+To learn about how to document your projects check out [Elixir's writing documentation page][hex-writing-docs].

 ## Using ExDoc with Mix

 To use ExDoc in your Mix projects, first add ExDoc as a dependency: